grpc/grpc-go/examples/features/opentelemetry/README.md

 ## Explanation

-The client continuously makes RPC's to a server.
+The client continuously makes RPCs to a server.
 The client and server both expose a prometheus exporter to listen and provide metrics.
 This defaults to :9464 for the server and :9465 for the client.
 The client and server are also configured to output traces directly to their standard output streams using